marco-hmc/codeRepo/2_project/2_tutorial/assembly-tutorial-main/assembly-tutorial-main/README.md

 ### CPU Control Registers

 #### Stack
-The RSP register contains the address of the last thing pushed on the processor stack.
 You can push registers on the stack to preserve their values, you can pop them to restore their values, address values already on the stack by index, etc.

 #### Instruction Pointer
 The RIP register contains the address of the next instruction to be executed.
 The CPU automatically adds the correct number to it as it executes instructions to keep it pointed at the correct next instruction.
 When you call a subroutine, the RIP is pushed on the RSP stack and RIP is loaded with the address of the subroutine.
 When the subroutine returns, the RIP that was pushed before the call is popped from the stack into RIP.
 Execution continues at the instruction after the call.